 The first step is for the landlord to file a complaint or petition with the local court and pay a small filing fee.
 The tenant must be served with the court documents.
 An unlawful detainer action is typically a proceeding which, unlike many civil trials, can move quickly through a court system; however, in some jurisdictions, tenants are entitled upon request to a jury trial in which the jury determines whether the tenant should be evicted.

 In most jurisdictions, once the landlord has filed the required paperwork, a court hearing on the unlawful detainer will be set.
 In some jurisdictions, the tenant is required to file a written notice or answer.
 In those jurisdictions, if the answer is not filed, the landlord will prevail without a hearing ever being set.
 In jurisdictions that do require a hearing, if the tenant does not attend the scheduled court hearing, the landlord will prevail.
 If the tenant does attend, the court will determine whether the tenant should be evicted and will take into account any defenses the tenant may have.
 The landlord may be given a monetary judgment for the amount of money owed for rent, attorney fees and costs, and may be granted a writ for possession of the premises.

 A writ will typically issue a few days after the judgement, allowing the tenant the opportunity to move voluntarily.
 Once the writ is issued, it may be executed by local law enforcement officials (never the landlord directly) so that the tenant is removed from the rental property and then the landlord is given possession.

-If you are currently embattled with an eviction issue in your state, you should be armed with the most recent laws and a good working knowledge of your legal options.
-Not sure where to start?
-Let FindLaw help you get started by getting a free case review from a local landlord tenant attorney today at no obligation.
+If you're currently embattled with an eviction issue in your state, you should be armed with the most recent laws and a good working knowledge of your legal options.
+A good place to start is to contact a local landlord-tenant attorney who can evaluate your situation and explain how the laws apply to you.